weliem/bluez_inc/README.md

 }
 ```

 Writing to characteristics works in a similar way.
-Register your callback using `binc_device_set_write_char_callback(device, &on_write)`.
+Register your callback using `binc_device_set_write_char_cb(device, &on_write)`.
 Make sure you check if you can write to the characteristic before attempting it:

 ```c
 void on_services_resolved(Device *device) {